micku7zu/vanilla-tilt.js/README.md

     "max-glare":            1,      // the maximum "glare" opacity (1 = 100%, 0.5 = 50%)
     "glare-prerender":      false,  // false = VanillaTilt creates the glare elements for you, otherwise
-                               // you need to add .js-tilt-glare>.js-tilt-glare-inner by yourself "mouse-event-element":  null    // css-selector or link to HTML-element what will be listen mouse events
+                               // you need to add .js-tilt-glare>.js-tilt-glare-inner by yourself "mouse-event-element":  null    // css-selector or link to an HTML-element that will be listening to mouse events
     gyroscope:              true    // Boolean to enable/disable device orientation detection,
     gyroscopeMinAngleX:     -45     // This is the bottom limit of the device angle on X axis, meaning that a device rotated at this angle would tilt the element as if the mouse was on the left border of the element;
     gyroscopeMaxAngleX:     45      // This is the top limit of the device angle on X axis, meaning that a device rotated at this angle would tilt the element as if the mouse was on the right border of the element;